Hurricane Otto kills three people in Panama

 - Storm is expected to make landfall Thursday near the Nicaragua/Costa Rica border

-Atlanta (CNN)Three people in Panama have died and four are missing as Hurricane Otto approaches Central America, Panamanian President Juan Carlos Varela told reporters Tuesday.
+Atlanta (CNN)At least three people in Panama have died and four are missing as Hurricane Otto churns toward eastern Central America, Panamanian President Juan Carlos said.

-The center of the Category 1 storm is more than 100 miles north of Panama City but outer bands of rain are expected to bring 4 to 8 inches to Panama and southern Costa Rica through Wednesday.
+By early Wednesday, the center of the Category 1 storm was 140 miles north of Panama City.
+Otto was moving west-northwest at 5 mph, packing maximum sustained winds of 75 mph.

-Additional strengthening is expected, and Otto could become a Category 2 storm before making landfall near the Nicaragua-Costa Rica border on Thursday.
+Otto could become a Category 2 storm before making landfall near the Costa Rica-Nicaragua border around noon ET Thursday.
+Rainfall in the region could exceed 10-15 inches, producing life-threatening flash flooding and landslides.
+Hurricane warnings have been issued for parts of both countries.

 While the Caribbean is one of the few areas with warm enough water to support a hurricane this late in the season, a storm making landfall this far south is extremely rare